code-cracker/code-cracker/README.md

 # solve integration conflicts
 ````

-You can solve the conflicts in your favorite text editor, or, if you are using Visual Studio, you can use it as well.
+You can solve the conflicts in your favorite text editor or Visual Studio.
 Visual Studio actually presents the conflict in a very nice way to solve them.
-Also, on the `go back to your working branch` step you can go back to using Visual Studio to control git, if you
+Also, on the `go back to your working branch` step you can go back to using Visual Studio to control git if you
 prefer that.

 If you know git well, you can rebase your changes instead of merging them.
 If not, it is ok to merge them.